magnusjt/sudoku/README.md

 - w-wing
 - xy wing
 - xyz wing
+- BUG+1
 - Unique rectangle type 1
 - Empty rectangle, also with 2 candidates
 - Skyscraper
 - remote pair chain
+- Simple Coloring (special case of x chains where only conjugate pairs are considered.
+Can be solved with one or more x chains as well)
 - x chain
 - xy chain
 - Brute force